hughperkins/tf-coriander/doc/execution_speed.md

 ## Kernel setup/compile time

 Coriander writes the kernels to OpenCL at runtime, and compiles them on-the-fly.
 This means the first iteration will take longer.
-Here is the execution time for the first iteration, compared with the subsequent iterations:
+Here is the increase in execution time for the first iteration, which is assumed to be the kernel generation/compile time:

 | Scenario | Kernel generation/compile time |
 |----- |-------|